opensource-observer/oso/apps/docs/docs/contribute/project-data.md

 2. Locate or create a new project `.yaml` file under `./data/projects/`.
 3. Link artifacts (ie, GitHubs, npm packages, blockchain addresses) in the project `.yaml` file.
 4. Submit a pull request from your fork back to [OSS Directory](https://github.com/opensource-observer/oss-directory).
+5. Once your pull request is approved, you can monitor how much of your project data has been indexed by querying the `event_indexing_status_by_project` through [our API](https://cloud.hasura.io/public/graphiql?endpoint=https://opensource-observer.hasura.app/v1/graphql).

 ## Detailed Steps